anyav77/e15/independent-study/README.md

 >ErrorException
 fopen(C:\xampp\htdocs\e15\independent-study\example\public\http://afterschoolprogramming.com/images/vid.mp4): failed to open stream: No such file or directory

-It seems like the package relies on one file for streaming.
+It seems like the package relies on one local file for streaming.
 It doesn't select the file based on the bandwidth or a browser.
-There fore, its ability to adapt to different browsers and internet speeds is limited.
-It may be possible through the integration with a video player, such as JW Player.
+Therefore, its ability to adapt to different browsers and internet speeds is limited.
+It may be possible to extend its capacity through integration with a video player, such as JW Player.

-Laravel-video sreaming package require integration with a video player to meet accessibility standards.
+Laravel-video also require integration with a video player to meet accessibility standards.

 # Summary and Next Steps